MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 — Kristopher Woofter

-PictureCover Image: Sasha's Hell (Nikita Lavretski, 2019, Belarus)
+PictureCover Image: SASHA'S HELL (Nikita Lavretski, 2019, Belarus)

 Monstrum is published by the Montréal Monstrum Society (MMS).
 We are grateful for the generous support of the Fonds de recherche du Québec - Société et culture. | Monstrum est reconnaissant du généreux soutien du Fonds de recherche du Québec - Société et culture (FRQSC).